mmarchetti/DirectIO/README.md

 #### Multi-Bit I/O

 The Arduino standard library works hard to hide the implementation details of digital I/O, and presents a nicer API based on pin numbers.
 But there are advantages to breaking this model:
-* Speed: you can read or write up to 8 pins with a single instruction.
+* Speed: you can read or write up to 8 pins with a single instruction (32 pins on SAM and SAMD boards).
-* Simultaneity: all 8 pins are read or written simultaneously.
+* Simultaneity: all pins are read or written simultaneously.

-The DirectIO library provides two classes (`InputPort` and `OutputPort`) that allow port-based I/O, mapping up to 8 bits to a single port object.
+The DirectIO library provides two classes (`InputPort` and `OutputPort`) that allow port-based I/O, mapping part or all of a processor port to a single port object.

 1. Determine how many pins you need.
 2. Look at the pinout for your Arduino variant, and identify a set of pins that share a common port and are sequentially numbered in that port.
-Or, look at the pin definitions in `ports.h`.
+Or, look at the pin definitions for your board under `include/boards`.
 3. Wire your project using those pins.
 4. Define an `InputPort` or `OutputPort` object mapped to the selected port and pins.
 For example, support you are using a 4-bit port and have decided to use Port C2-C5 (in a standard Arduino sketch, these would be referred to as pins 16-19):